When: Thursday, 10 February 2022 | 10:30 – 17:00 EST / 15:30 – 22:00 GMT

 The purpose of the doctoral consortium is to create a forum for students to learn together and create a community of future scholars.
 We will create a space to gather, form a sense of community, get feedback on research agendas, and advance their careers by learning from one another.
 A cadre of established scholars, dissertation chairs, and practitioners in the field has been assembled to help guide the conversation and contribute ideas and support.

-What will attendees gain from attending this workshop?
+What will attendees gain from attending this event?

-- Make connections, network, with other doctoral students looking at a leadership focused dissertation for support, ideas, common interests, and community.
+- Make connections and network with other doctoral students working on a leadership focused dissertation for support, ideas, common interests, and community.